 Expand “Source Packages” node of the project.
 You can see the project currently has one Java package with two classes.
 DataProvider class is a simple utility class serving as an in-memory data store for drawings.
 It defines operations for creating, retrieving, updating and deleting the drawings.
 The second class in the package defines Java representation of a drawing.

 Let’s run the project to see how the initial page looks like.
 To do that, first right-click on the project node and choose “Clean and Build” in the pop-up menu, then right-click again and choose “Run”.
 NOTE: When you click on Run, a dialog may appear asking you to choose which application server you want to run the application with.
-Select "GlassFish Server 4.0-b57", you can check "Remember Permanently" and click OK.
+Select "GlassFish 4.0-b84", you can check "Remember Permanently" and click OK.
 The NetBeans will start GlassFish, deploy our application and open a web browser at the application URL (in this case http://localhost:8080/drawingboard/).

 The initial screen of the application has a text field where you can enter a name for a new drawing and hit Enter or click the New button to issue a command to create a new drawing with that name.
 This will not work at the moment, as we haven’t exposed the RESTful API the front-end tries to use to create the new drawing.